Media owners a threat to our media structure – GJA President

 He reiterated the fact that the media freedom fighters never foresaw media pluralism resulting in the invasion of the media space by politicians and ownership control.

-He noted that in this new era where the media has been invaded by the politicians and business people, they control what happens on their space and dictate content.
+He noted that in this new era where the media has been invaded by the politicians and business people, they control what happens in their space and dictate content.

 “The power to change opinion is now being taken away by media owners.
 They have become the greatest threat to our media structures.
 And for that matter, we have to take a hard look at the ownership structure of the media.”